 Ensure your documents indicate the amount you should pay and a clear description of the payment – alimony, spousal maintenance, and spousal support.
 The papers must also describe the amount as deductible by the paying spouse.

 The higher-earning spouse must pay alimony in cash or check to take a tax deduction on the payment.
 Spousal support isn’t deductible if you provide it in kind, like giving your spouse some goods or services.

 Be Physically Separated

-If you have finalized divorce but still live together with your former spouse, any alimony payments you make aren’t tax-deductible.
-You can only claim a deduction on alimony paid when you are living in different residences.
+If you have finalized your divorce but still live with your former spouse, any alimony payments you make aren’t tax-deductible at any time.
+You can only claim a deduction on alimony paid prior to January 1, 2019, when you are living in different residences.

 Pay Alimony Independent of Other Payments

-Tying alimony to other responsibilities pertinent to your divorce or separation can declassify your alimony payments as tax-deductible.
+Tying alimony to other responsibilities pertinent to your divorce or separation can declassify your alimony payments as tax-deductible at any time, especially in 2023.
 For instance, child support payments aren’t deductible.
-If you tie alimony to child support, you can’t claim a tax deduction.
+If you tie alimony to child support before or after the TCJA went into effect, you can’t claim a tax deduction on those payments.
 Similarly, if you combine alimony with the amount you pay in marital property distribution, the full payment becomes non-deductible.